Lounaispaikka/virma_frontend/README.md

 Frontend is made primarily with React framework with mobx state management.
 Other used frameworks are Leaflet & React-bootstrap.

+In order to run both backend and frontend Node.js needs to installed.

 ## Installing
 Basic instructions for installing backend & frontend are explained here.